 Spiritual Counselor, Janepher Mukunya

 Janeph grew up in a rural area, in a humble family.
 She now lives with her adopted teenage daughter.
-When asked why she chose to work with CFA, Janeph says she has witnessed family members affected by HIV and she wanted to help others survive while infected with HIV/AIDS.
+When asked why she chose to work with CFA, Janepher says she has witnessed family members affected by HIV and she wanted to help others like them.

 "It’s my prayer my clients may give their lives to Christ.
 Through the skills the learn, may their lives be totally transformed.”